cameraui/sdk/go/docs/api/plugin.md

 ## type Notification

 Notification is the payload published via api.NotificationManager.Publish or routed by the host.
-Plugins fill the user\-visible fields; the host stamps the message id, timestamp and source identifier on receive — plugins do not set those.
+Plugins fill the user\-visible fields; the host stamps the message id, timestamp and source identifier on receive.

 	type Notification struct {
 	    // Title is the headline shown by every notifier.
 	    Title string `msgpack:"title" json:"title"`
-	    // Subtitle is an optional second bold line between Title and Body.
+	    // Subtitle is an optional second bold line, honoured natively on iOS;
-	    // Honoured natively on iOS (APNs alert.subtitle); other notifiers may
-	    // fold it into the body or ignore it.
+	    // other notifiers may fold it into the body.
 	    Subtitle string `msgpack:"subtitle,omitempty" json:"subtitle,omitempty"`
 	    // Body is the optional secondary text.
 	    Body string `msgpack:"body,omitempty" json:"body,omitempty"`
 	    // Severity drives DND / Critical-Alerts behaviour and Quiet-Hours
 	    // bypass.
 Defaults to SeverityInfo if empty.
 	    Severity Severity `msgpack:"severity,omitempty" json:"severity,omitempty"`
 	    // Tag is a collapse-key (e.g. "motion:cam-1").
-The host uses it to replace
+The host replaces an older
-	    // an older entry with the same tag in the in-app notification list.
+	    // entry with the same tag in the in-app list.
+Delivery is not throttled:
-	    // Delivery is not throttled: every publish is sent.
-Notifiers may map it to
-	    // a platform collapse-id.
+	    // every publish is sent.
+Notifiers may map it to a platform collapse-id.
 	    Tag string `msgpack:"tag,omitempty" json:"tag,omitempty"`
 	    // Thumbnail is an optional inline JPEG attached to the notification.
 	    Thumbnail []byte `msgpack:"thumbnail,omitempty" json:"thumbnail,omitempty"`
 	    // ImageURL is a publicly-fetchable URL to a rich image (e.g. a detection
 	    // snapshot).
-Notifier-agnostic: FCM/APNs and other notifiers fetch it to
-	    // render the image.
 Preferred over inline Thumbnail bytes when a URL is
 	    // available; empty renders text-only.
 	    ImageURL string `msgpack:"imageUrl,omitempty" json:"imageUrl,omitempty"`
-	    // DeepLink is a router-relative path consumed by mobile / web tap
+	    // DeepLink is a router-relative path for mobile / web tap-handlers (e.g.
-	    // handlers (e.g. "/cameras/cam-1?startTs=…").
+	    // "/cameras/cam-1").
 No host, no scheme.
 	    DeepLink string `msgpack:"deepLink,omitempty" json:"deepLink,omitempty"`
-	    // Data carries plugin-specific context (cameraId, eventId, plugin-
+	    // Data carries plugin-specific context (cameraId, eventId, plugin-defined
-	    // defined keys).
-String values keep the wire format predictable across
-	    // notifier implementations.
+	    // keys), string values only.
 	    Data map[string]string `msgpack:"data,omitempty" json:"data,omitempty"`
 	    // AdminOnly restricts delivery to users with the master or admin role.
-	    // Use it for operational alerts that concern whoever runs the instance —
+	    // Use it for operational alerts (camera offline, disk full, plugin
-	    // camera offline, disk full, plugin failures — so they don't reach guests
+	    // failures) so they don't reach guests the instance is merely shared
-	    // the instance is merely shared with.
-Defaults to false (every user of the
+	    // with.
+Defaults to false.
-	    // instance receives it, subject to their own notification settings).
 	    AdminOnly bool `msgpack:"adminOnly,omitempty" json:"adminOnly,omitempty"`
 	}